Varieties of Cereal and Flax for Alberta

 - Refer to labels for maximum storage periods of treated seed.

 - Treated seed must not be fed to livestock, poultry or wildlife, and cannot be sold for feed.

 - Fusarium head blight (FHB), caused by Fusarium graminearum and other species, is an increasing problem in Alberta.
 The relative ranking of crops from most susceptible to least susceptible is durum wheat, spring and winter wheat, triticale, barley and oat.
-Corn is a host of graminearum and can serve as a source of infection when residue is left on the ground.
+Corn and varieties that are susceptible to Fusarium are hosts of F. graminearum and can serve as a source of infection when residue is left on the ground.
 FHB infection is highly influenced by the environment and heading date.
 A resistant (R) tolerance rating for FHB does not equate to immunity.
 Under severe epidemics, all varieties will sustain damage.
 All seed should be tested for the presence of FHB and treated with an appropriate seed treatment.
 Producers are advised to choose varieties with the best FHB tolerance whenever possible and always use best management practices to slow the spread of this disease.

 Laboratories participating in the FHB testing program:

 - 20/20 Seed Labs Ltd. in Nisku, Alta. — (877) 420-2099